The Simpsons: Virtual Springfield: Reception

 Critics have given the game mixed reviews.
-Billboard's Doug Reece commented that "Unfortunately, the detail is so great that there are moments when Virtual Springfield can become somewhat tedious."
+Billboard's Doug Reece called the game ambitious, though feeling its high level of detail can cause it to become "somewhat tedious."
 Nancy Basile of About.com gave the game a three out of five rating, criticizing the lack of a plot but praising the humor.
 She wrote that Virtual Springfield "isn't so much a game as an interactive tour of Springfield and The Simpsons characters.
 Though your task is to collect trading cards around town, it doesn't offer any difficulty in finding them.
 The game controls make it difficult, however, to pick up the cards and collect them.
 The real fun of Virtual Springfield is browsing the Kwik-E-Mart, visiting Krustylu Studios or hangin' on Evergreen Terrace with the Simpson family.
 The entire cast lent their voice to this game, so meeting the characters and hearing their quotes is a lot of laughs."

 Mark Kanarick of All Game Guide also gave Virtual Springfield a three out of five rating.
 He praised the game for its references to the television series, noting that "The inside jokes and story-lines alone make the game worth it for those that are fans.
 For casual viewers and non-viewers, however, there is not enough here to warrant purchase of The Simpsons: Virtual Springfield."
 Kanarick further wrote that while exploring Springfield was fun at times, "it is also very tedious.
 Reading the map can be a problem, especially for younger kids.
 If you do not utilize the map to its full extent, you will most likely find yourself lost in the town and unsure of where to go next.
 Although it is a full town, you do at times feel very constricted, as you can only change directions at certain corners.
 The rest of the time you are just moving where the computer is telling you to."

 Joe Toledo of Animation World wrote in his review that "While the software has game-like elements, it is lacking the depth of a true game.
 The individual objectives to get into each location are very easy to achieve.
 Once you've been around town a few times, traveling in real time between locations starts to get a bit long. [...]
 Plus, even though there are 17 great locations to visit, once you've been to them several times, the novelty starts to wear off. [...]
 Virtual Springfield would have benefited from having a better gaming element incorporated into it, slowly revealing more locations around town and introducing the characters one by one to extend playing time and add an extra layer of depth."